Southern Alberta Japanese United Church

 Southern Alberta Japanese United Church (SAJUC), Lethbridge, traces its roots to 1942 during World War II when Japanese Canadians were forced to leave their property and move to Southern Alberta.
 Restricted to living in rural areas and farms, they organized their Japanese United Church.
 They began worshiping in people’s homes, forming preaching points in Raymond, Picture Butte and Taber.
 Their minister travelled by bicycle until a vehicle could be secured.
 While the church wouldn’t have its own building until 1970, it was mobile.
 At one point, its ministry consisted of five preaching points with a mission also in Calgary

-For nearly 80 years, SAJUC has served Southern Alberta.
+For some 80 years, SAJUC has served Southern Alberta.
 The following history comes primarily from the late George Takashima, a former SAJUC minister who wrote Nishiki, Nikkei Tapestry, A History of Southern Alberta Japanese Canadians (Lethbridge and District Japanese Canadian Association, 2001, pp. 104-106).

 Thank you to Dr. Kathy Yamashita for compiling the fuller history and other sources are notes below.
+In the above 1953 photo, Kathy is standing in front of her mother (white dress) in the front row.

 Early Period of Methodist Mission to the Japanese People of Alberta